KULeuven-MICAS/snitch_cluster/target/snitch_cluster/README.md

 bin/snitch_cluster.vlt sw/apps/snax-mac/build/snax-mac.elf
 ```

 5. Make traces.
-See (TODO add section) section.
+See [Debugging and Benchmarking](#debugging-and-benchmarking) section.
 This produces a `.txt` dump which are the traces you can inspect.

 ```shell
 make traces